roydukkey/NHibernate-X-Factories/README.md

 **Adding the Schema**

-1. Location the Visual Studios XML Schemas folder on your computer.
+1. Include the schema in your Project, Solution, or Visual Studios XML Schemas folder on your computer.
 Should be something similar to `%ProgramFiles%\Microsoft Visual Studio 10.0\Xml\Schemas`.
-2. Copy and paste `nhibernate-configuration-x-factories.xsd` into the Schemas folder.
+2. Change the `xmlns` attribute of the `hibernate-configuration` element in your .cfg.xml to `urn:nhibernate-configuration-2.2-x-factories`.
-3. Change the `xmlns` attribute of the `hibernate-configuration` element in your .cfg.xml to `urn:nhibernate-configuration-2.2-x-factories`.
+3. Change `hibernate-configuration` element `hibernate-configuration-x-factories`.
 4. Give the `session-factory` element a name and create as many `session-factory` elements as you like.

 **Including the Extension**